cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 If Jenkins is running, open the Windows Services app and shut down the Jenkins service.

-Also ensure no other Tomcat servers are running or test servers in Eclipse.
+Also ensure no other Tomcat servers are running.
+Stop any test servers running in Eclipse.

 ## 13. Run the NumberGuesserGame